-The Admissions Committee strives to identify and accept applicants who will help meet the health care needs of a widely dispersed and highly diverse Georgia population.
+The Admissions Committee conducts a holistic review of qualified applicants and strives to accept applicants who will help meet the health care needs of a widely dispersed and highly diverse Georgia population.
 Applicants should have academic ability, personal attributes and interests consistent with the Medical College of Georgia's mission of improving health and reducing the burden of illness on society.
-Information used to assess
+Information used to assess academic accomplishments, experiences, personal attributes and interests includes but is not limited to the applicant's: